-Second-hand smoke: what is it?
+Second-hand smoke or vapour: what is it?

-Second-hand smoke is made up of:
+Second-hand smoke or vapour is made up of:

 - ‘sidestream’ smoke, which drifts from the end of a burning cigarette.

-Third-hand smoke: what is it?
+Third-hand smoke or vapour: what is it?

 Child health risks linked with second-hand and third-hand smoke and vapour

 There’s clear evidence that children exposed to second-hand smoke are at an increased risk of early death and disease from various causes.

-And if children are exposed to second-hand smoke, they can have swelling and irritation in their airways.
+If children are exposed to second-hand smoke, they can have swelling and irritation in their airways.
 They’re more likely than other children to develop a range of lung and other health problems.
 These problems include:

 - childhood cancers, including leukaemia